jazzfan2/text2troff/README.md

 The output produced by this program shouldn't be considered as more than an approximation of any full-blown end result.
 Further polishing can be done by any additional manual placement of TROFF-requests and/or ms macros if chosen for.
-Main intent for developing this program was the wish to be able to turn a quick-and-dirty piece of flat text into a decently sophisticated document 'at the push of a button', with enough options to vary its appearance.
+Main intent for developing this program was the wish to be able to turn a quick-and-dirty piece of plain text into a decently sophisticated document 'at the push of a button', with enough options to vary its appearance.

 ## text2troff_table
-text2troff_table is a bash script that uses awk filtering to convert tabulated lines in a flat text-file into TROFF formatted tables by inserting table requests and ms macros.
+text2troff_table is a bash script that uses awk filtering to convert tabulated lines in a plain-text-file into TROFF formatted tables by inserting table requests and ms macros.
 All lines not interpreted as table lines are passed on unchanged.
 The result is sent to standard output, and can be processed further with available 'troff' tools with 'ms' macro package, preferrably GNU groff_ms(7),